ArchangelX360/gradle-icon-generator-plugin/README.md

   inputs will be instant recovering the outputs from the Gradle cache
 - `generateIcons` is executing in parallel, leveraging the WorkerAPI where each source file is processed in parallel to improve performance (for example, build time reduced by 33% on IntelliJ Community repo)
+- the plugin's extension exposes a `PatternFilterable` property that is used at task configuration to reduce the potential high number of inputs for the `generateIcons` task by filtering file *before* setting them as inputs of the task.
+Large amount of inputs leads to long "fingerprinting"during the very first run of the task which impact performance.
+For example, this change reduced the "fingerprinting" time of the task from 20s to 4s.

 ### Known limitations